JamesSaxon/dist_analysis/voting/README.md

   precinct were first merged to Census tracts that contained their centroids, and a nearest neighbor match was then used to match any unmatched precincts.

-In North Carolina and Louisiana, provisional and absentee ballots are reported at the county level.
+In Louisiana, North Carolina, and Tennessee, provisional and absentee ballots are reported at the county level.
 I reallocate Democractic and Republican votes back to precincts according to each precinct's share of _that party's_